• Skip to primary navigation

 • If you have a shallow pie dish and you're worried about overflow, place the pie on a parchment lined rimmed baking sheet before putting it in the oven.
 It will catch all the syrup and prevent you from having to scrub the oven!

-• Don't bother with peeling the peaches for this crumble pie unless you want to!
+• Don't bother with peeling the peaches for this crumble pie.

 • Best Pie Dough: this all-butter recipe is my favorite to make from scratch.
 Check out this post about the best pie crust brands to buy.